shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Then she found a body, hidden in the shadows, with its head smashed to pieces.
 It was a black and white cat, and it had scratches all over its arms. *Isn’t this near where I found the hat?* She looked closer, trying to find the face, anything at all.
 An eye, the nose, a tooth, an ear?
 But its skull was smashed so thoroughly that it was all paste on the wall.
 Ersatzica knelt down, and took its hand in hers.
 “I’m so sorry, Fisher.
 I should’ve warned you.
 But I failed you.
 And now you’re… gone.”

 She sat in silence. *We had a lot of good times.
 You saved me from the river, twice.
 You taught me how to be a cat.
 Well, Fisher, guess what?
 I’m a cat.
 I was always a cat.
 Wish I could’ve told you.
 I appreciate all you’ve done for me, helping me get back to being a wolf, despite the fact that you’re fighting the wolves.
 I wish I could’ve known you better.
 You told me a lot of stories, which I enjoyed, but none about yourself.
 Who were you really, Fisher?
 ‘Scoundrel’ was an unfitting name.
 I’m glad I got to at least give you a proper name, before you died.
-I wish… I wish you survived.*
+I wish… I wish you survived.
+I wish… I could’ve saved you.*

 She sobbed into his hand.